|

 Corrupt

-corruptxlsx2csv doesn't work,
+the program doesn't work,

-I believe my sponsor
+I believe my affiliate

 ExcelFIX is the best.
 A demo is available which will show your all